SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 which is called :newTerm:`overlap`.
 A long-term access can overlap with other long-term accesses and instantaneous accesses.

 ..
+XXX weave this text back in
    The specific kinds of Swift code that use long-term access
 .. are discussed in the sections below.

----

-The concepts described above all relate to conflicting access, and under the right conditions, accesses can conflict.

-Those right conditions are:

-Two accesses to memory conflict if all of the following conditions apply:

-* At least one access is writing to that memory.
-* They access the same location in memory.
-* They happen at the same time.

 .. _MemorySafety_Inout: